donkirkby/chess-kit/raw_rules/new_rules.md

 In addition to the Los Alamos changes, there's no such thing as check or checkmate, since you're working as partners.

-### Game End
-The game either ends as a win when one of you captures a king, or as a loss when one player has four or more cards at the end of their turn.

 ### Increasing Difficulty
-When you get about halfway through the game, decide with your partner if you want to make it more challenging.
-If so, swap draw decks so that you each draw cards of your own colour.
+When both players get halfway through the deck and have six cards left, swap decks with your partner.
+Now you will each draw cards of your own colour.
 To discard a card of your own colour, your partner must capture one of your matching pieces.
 If they guess wrong, and you don't have a matching card, then they must draw an extra card.
+If you both have a matching card, choose which one of you discards a card.

+If you don't want to make the game more difficult, don't swap decks.

+### Game End
+The game either ends as a win when one of you captures a king, or as a loss when one player has four or more cards at the end of their turn.
+If you capture a king and neither player has the matching card, you lose.

+### More Challenge
 If you want even more of a challenge, here are some changes you can make:

 * Give two-word clues.
 * Start with cards of your own colour.
 * Draw more cards during setup.
+* Eliminate the most common clue patterns you use, like "opposite of..." or clues with a blank.

+### Design Questions
+* How long can a clue be?
+(3 words are pretty easy, 2 words are pretty hard.)
+* Can you tell your partner whether they made the move you wanted?
+* Increase difficulty with checkers cards?
+Discard together with another card when the capture was made by your partner's king.
+* Avoid duplicate letters on one side of a plank?
+* Avoid most difficult letters like X and I?
+Combine them on one square?

 ## Split-Brain Chess
 This is another chess game for four players, this time more chaotic than Crowded